Rating:

 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

-The tenth ingredient includes salmon meal, another high protein meat concentrate.
+The next item is salmon meal, another protein-rich meat concentrate.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Holistic Blend Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Holistic Blend Dog Food looks like an above-average dry product.

 The dashboard displays a dry matter protein reading of 28%, a fat level of 17% and estimated carbohydrates of about 48%.

-Together, these figures suggest a carbohydrate content of 50% for the overall product line.
+As a group, the brand features an average protein content of 26% and a mean fat level of 13%.
+Together, these figures suggest a carbohydrate content of 53% for the overall product line.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-With no sign of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?

-Holistic Blend Dog Food is a grain-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.
+Holistic Blend is a grain-inclusive dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.

 Highly recommended.